Athena Swan Charter

 For questions related to the Athena SWAN Charter at the University of Bristol please contact the Staff Inclusion Team.

-We have a MS Teams site for Athena Swan resources, accessible by University of Bristol staff.
-Please contact the Staff Inclusion Team for access.
+We have a Microsoft Teams group for Athena Swan resources for University staff.
+Contact the Staff Inclusion Team for access.